aleen42/PersonalWiki/projectManagement/scope/scope.md

 > answer: <strong>*WBS.*</strong>

-- Which is a deliverable-oriented grouping of the work involved in a project that defines the total scope of the project?
+- Which should list and describe all of the deliverables required for the project?
     - project charter
-    - project scope statement
+    - WBS
-    - business case
+    - scope statement
-    - work breakdown structure
+    - Gantt chart

-> answer: <strong>*WBS.*</strong>
+> answer: <strong>*scope statement.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>